 or in a Hive bootstrap.
 A cluster restart is required for the cluster-level setting.

 You can see the result under the Results tab, and the logs under the Logs tab.
 For more information on how to download command results and logs and logs, see Downloading Results and Logs.

 Viewing a Detailed Hive Log¶

-A detailed log for a specific Hive query that is executed using HiveServer2 or Hive-on-master is uploaded to a subdirectory in the default location on the cloud object storage within a couple of minutes of query completion.
-The location of the logs is visible in the Logs tab of the Analyze UI page.
-The detailed log is not available by default.
-Create a ticket with Qubole Support to see the detailed log.
-Here is an example of the detailed log location in the Logs tab.
+A detailed log for each Hive query executed using HiveServer2 or Hive-on-master can be uploaded to a subdirectory in the default location in Cloud storage within a couple of minutes of query completion.
+Detailed logs are not available by default.
+Create a ticket with Qubole Support to enable this capability.

 Qubole supports newline (